 Multiway Extension Lead or Charger

-Having something that can charge multiple items at once is a bonus, especially at campsites with limited .
-Some people I know travel with an extension lead, and others have a multi USB charger.
-Whatever you have, you’ll be everyone’s favourite person.
+Not essential, but having something that can charge multiple items at once is a bonus, especially at campsites with limited charging points.
+Some people I know travel with an extension lead, and others have a multi-USB charger (which is smaller and easier to transport).

 I would strongly advise that you back up your photos when you can!
 I have an ADATA hard drive which has been great so far.

-You don’t have to take everything with with you but if there’s anything in particular that you like to use, I’d take it with you, as some of your favourite brands may not be available.
+You don’t have to take everything with you but if there’s anything in particular that you like to use, I’d bring it from home, as some of your favourite brands may not be available.

-I’ve always just used Dove soap on my face (I know some people who gasp in horror that I use soap on my face but it’s always worked for me) and body.
-You can get it in a lot of supermarkets in Africa but if you like a proper face cleanser, I’d take yours with you.
+I’ve always just used Dove soap.
+You can get it in a lot of supermarkets in Africa but if you like a specific face cleanser, I’d take yours with you.
 I carry my soap in a soap case, which I usually buy from somewhere like Bodycare, Boots or Superdrug.